 Inspired by RPGs from the 80s and 90s

-"Worldbook: Lawbrand" is the name of the first work from Warchief's new Auroboros franchise.
-This should give players and game masters all the content they need to design their own adventures.
-The setting is based on borrowings from classic fantasy roleplaying.
-At first glance, there are – intentionally – no innovations to be found.
-Metzen wants to capture the feeling of playing that he knows from a role-playing adventure from his own childhood: the tabletop RPG should therefore also be understood as a kind of homage to the role-playing games of the 80s and 90s.
+“Worldbook: Lawbrand” is the name of the first work from Warchief’s new Auroboros franchise.
+This is intended to provide players and game masters with all the necessary content to be able to design their own adventures.
+The setting borrows from classic fantasy roleplaying.
+At first glance, innovations cannot be found – intentionally.
+Metzen wants to capture the feeling of playing that he knows from a role-playing adventure from his own childhood: the tabletop RPG should therefore also serve as a kind of homage to that Role playing of the 80s and 90s.

 The 5E-compatible foundation Lawbrand is the debut Warchief Gaming enters the race with after its inception.
 The game company wants to finance its work via crowdfunding via Kickstarter – already the campaign starts on April 20th.
-Almost 7.000 subscribers are already following the project on Kickstarter.
-There seems to be no way the campaign could miss its mark.
+Almost 7.000 subscribers follow the project Kickstarter already.
+It seems impossible that the campaign could fail to achieve its goal.

 At the same time, if the campaign is successful, it could lay the foundation for further RPG source books for the new Auroboros brand.